Stamford's Ridgeway Center

 SEARS / GIMBELS / FORTY BOUTIQUES (indoor mini-mall) / GRAND CENTRAL MARKET grocery / Barry's Shoes / Better Nature Health Foods / Bread Trader / Consumers Distributing / Datemaker / Discount Records / East Winds Restaurant / Frame Art / George's Art Treasures / Gingham's Dog & Calico Cat / Hand Crafted Novelties / House of Cameras / Jay's Slacks / Lafayette Radio / Leisure Learning / Martha West / Paper Palace / Pitter Patter Maternity / Red Cross Shoes / Ridgeway Flowers / Ridgeway Theatre / Robert Bruce / Sol's Toys / Thom McAn Shoes / Trim Fashions / Waldenbooks / Young Set

 By the early 1980s, RIDGEWAY CENTER was well past its prime.
 A remodeling and expansion was first proposed around 1982, but was bitterly contested by local residents.
 Several years of litigation followed, with plans finally being approved by the city.
 A refurbished RIDGEWAY debuted in 1998.
-On this layout, newly-built retail space is indicated in medium gray.
+On this layout, newly-built retail space is indicated in medium gray

 Photo from http://www.ubproperties.com / Urstadt Biddle Properties

-Old Navy and Dress Barn occupy Ground Level space in the south store block.
+In 2014, Old Navy and Dress Barn occupy Ground Level space in the south store block.

 Photo from http://www.ubproperties.com / Urstadt Biddle Properties